 Wearing a fitness tracker is, however, only half the story.
 The other equally important part is understanding and using your data to live a healthy life.
 Different activity trackers have different ways of displaying the data.
 It is therefore important that the smartphone app and any website interface are attractive and simple to use, and provide you with information that you are most interested in.

 Regardless of which fitness tracker you choose, eventually you are going to have to take it off to recharge or change the battery.
-When this is occuring, the device will obviously stop tracking your activity, so you will get gaps in data.
+When this is occuring, the device will obviously stop tracking your activity, so you’ll get gaps in data.

-The battery life can vary quite a bit.
-Depending on the tracker you buy, you’ll get anywhere from up to a day of battery life (Apple Watch) to an average of four to seven days (most Fitbit and Garmin fitness bands) to 6 months or more (Moov, Misfit, Nokia).
+Battery life can vary quite a bit.
+Depending on the tracker you buy, you’ll get anywhere from up to a day or two out of your device (Apple Watch) to an average of four to seven days (most Fitbit and Garmin fitness bands) to 6 months or more (Moov, Misfit, Withings).

 Trackers using disposable watch batteries last longer, but they require a replacement every few months to up to a year.
+They are also slimmer on features.
 Rechargeable batteries, on the other hand, are built to spec for each device.
-Both of these options have advantages and disadvantages.

 As for charging up the batteries, most require nothing more than a standard USB port.
 Some will charge faster than others, but factor in on at least a few hours for a full refuel.